pinkx-xlink/web-dev-portfolio-3d/README.md

+TO-DO:
+- Replace the PROJECT CARDS w/ my own projects
+- Replace the LOGOS w/ the logos of companies I've worked for

 # React + Vite

 This template provides a minimal setup to get React working in Vite with HMR and some ESLint rules.